Balasubramanian-pg/Agile-in-Power-BI/PowerBI-Practices/Scaling Agile BI/Readme.md

-Absolutely.
 Below is your grouped list transformed into a **structured curriculum** for scaling Agile Business Intelligence—each topic now paired with a concise, actionable description that clarifies its purpose and value.
 This format is ideal for roadmaps, training programs, or executive briefings.

 ### **1. Governance and Control**
 *Establishing guardrails that enable innovation without chaos.*